gravitational/teleport/rfd/0035-aws-node-join.md

    needs permissions for `ec2:DescribeInstances`.
 2. The IAM role of the Auth server needs permissions to `sts:AssumeRole` for the ARN of every foreign IAM role from step 1.
-These ARNs will need to be configured in the AWS join token.
+These ARNs will need to be configured in the `aws_role` field of the AWS join token.

 ### IAM Method